DDFaller/ppar-mitm-attack/README.md

 #### Hash Table Features
 - **Linear probing** for collision handling.
-- **Buffer management** for storing key-value pairs that need to be redirected to other nodes.
+- **Buffer management** for storing key-value pairs that must be redirected to other nodes.
 - **Dynamic redirection** for handling full nodes and ensuring fault tolerance.
 - **Global synchronization** for checking the completion of distributed operations.

 ---
 ## Results

-We included to a list of collisions achieved as well as outputs from GRID5000 logs for evaluating the correctness of the project implementation.
+We included a list of collisions achieved and outputs from GRID5000 logs to evaluate the correctness of the project implementation.
 The files are:

 **Collisions File**

 File Name: results/collisions.txt
-Description: Plain text file with the n parameter and the pair encountered by the algorith ...
+Description: Plain text file with the n parameter and the pair encountered by the algorithm

 **Execution Logs**
 Log File 1: results/job_output/mitm_collisions_2722000.out
 Log File 2: results/job_output/mitm_collisions_2724456.out